 List of famous imams, with photos, bios, and other information when available.
 Who are the top imams in the world?
 This includes the most prominent imams, living and dead, both in America and abroad.
 You might also be interested in celebrities who converted to Islam and our list of Muslim athletes.
 This list of notable imams is ordered by their level of prominence, and can be sorted for various bits of information, such as where these historic imams were born and what their nationality is.
 The people on this list are from different countries, but what they all have in common is that they're all renowned imams.

-Elijah Muhammad was an African-American religious leader, who led the Nation of Islam from 1934 until his death in 1975.
-He was a mentor to Malcolm X, Louis Farrakhan, Muhammad Ali, and his son, Warith Deen Mohammed. ...more
+Elijah Muhammad (born Elijah Robert Poole; October 7, 1897 – February 25, 1975) was a religious leader, who led the Nation of Islam (NOI) from 1934 until his death in 1975.
+He was a mentor to Malcolm X, Louis Farrakhan and Muhammad Ali, as well as his own son, Warith Deen Mohammed. ...more on Wikipedia